1. Home: Explore careers

 With experience, you could:

-• manage an audio visual department
+• manage an audio visual (AV) department, for example in a college or university

 • specialise in lighting or sound design

-• move into equipment and services sales
+• move into AV equipment services and sales

 Current opportunities